 Please note that when you send an email to multiple recipients, this is considered one email per each recipient.

-In addition to the daily limits, there is an hourly limit for each of these quotas which is half the daily limit, and a 10-minute limit which is half the hourly limit.
+In addition to the overall daily limits, there are several other time-based sending limits.
+There is an hourly limit for each of these quotas which is half the daily limit, and a 10-minute limit which is half the hourly limit.
+There is also a smaller daily, hourly, and 10-minute limit on the number of distinct recipient addresses you can send to.

 To protect our service against abuse, there are per-hour and per-day bandwidth limits for files and websites.
 They apply to how much is sent from your website (webpages and associated content), as well as what is uploaded and downloaded from your file storage.
 The bandwidth limits are dependent on your plan.